Last Updated on June 3, 2023

 Slippery elm’s name says it all: It’s mucilaginous, or slippery, meaning it’s wonderful for coating the throat.
 Slippery elm is often used in cough remedies, as it soothes the throat and helps alleviate the urge to cough.
 Slippery elm is an at-risk plant, so be sure to get yours from a source that harvests it sustainably.
 Vitacost carries a number of options.

 One of my favorite edible weeds, wild violets aren’t just a beautiful addition to salads, they’re a valuable herb for cough as well.
 Though the flowers are around only a short time, the medicinally-useful leaves are available for most of the growing season.
-You can make a simple tea, syrup, or tincture to soothe coughs.
+You can make a simple violet tea, syrup, or tincture to soothe coughs.
+Explore our collection of wild violet recipes for additional ideas.

 Plantain is another common “weed” with fantastic medicinal properties.
 Its leaves make an excellent demulcent infusion that can help quiet a cough.
 Here’s more on using plantain from Herbal Academy.